Lung Cancer Care at Wellstar

 IMRT matches radiation to the shape of the tumor.
 We use 4D imaging to control for tumor movement related to breathing during treatment.
 Like SBRT, this type of radiation treatment is delivered to cancer cells while protecting surrounding healthy tissue and limiting treatment side effects.
 Typically, patients who have IMRT also undergo chemotherapy, delivered by a medical oncologist, to have the best outcomes.

-Patients can have this radiation treatment at Wellstar Cobb, Kennestone, and Paulding hospitals, as well as Wellstar West Georgia Medical Center.
+Patients can have this radiation treatment at Wellstar Cobb, Kennestone, North Fulton, Paulding, and West Georgia Medical Centers.

 We also have oncology-specific psychological services patients can benefit from, including counseling with our psychological oncology team made up of psychologists, psychiatrists and counselors.